AnezkaH/Labnotebook/Diary/2019 February.md

 * BC SNPmax search for available data for pharma analysis
 * lit search for LDAK and Bayes R
 * scholarship and Tatai oranga organisation
+* general gene searches for 5 CGA genes
+* read paper on SLC22A3 gene and metformin response

 # 26th Tuesday